The 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna

 Greeting Kleifabúi on a grey and rainy day on the Kleifaheiði heath back in 2013

-Kleifabúi is the correct name for this stone man, but it is sometimes called Kleifakarlinn and it has got its own Facebook like-page under the name Kleifakarlinn.
+Kleifabúi is the original name for this stone man, but it is sometimes called Kleifakarlinn and it has its own Facebook like-page under the name Kleifakarlinn.

 I guess that people refer to him as the man "karl" on Kleifaheiði heath and thus they refer to him as Kleifakarlinn - the Man on Kleifaheiði heath.
 Kleifabúi on the other hand means the Dweller on the Kleifaheiði heath.